cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING-VS-VCPKG.md

 - Select the "Desktop development with C++" and "Game development with C++" workloads.

+- If you're installing Visual Studio **2022**, go to "Individual components" tab and for every enabled `v143` component enable corresponding `v142` component.
+This enables Visual Studio 2019 toolchain, which we will be using, as 2022 one is not fully supported by `vcpkg` yet.

 2. Install `Git for Windows` (installer can be downloaded from [Git homepage](https://git-scm.com/)).

 3. Install and configure `vcpkg`: